Kundan-404/Kundan-404.github.io/README.md

 - Revamped from html to react.
 - Consumed ContactForm API Gateway endpoint on Contact Form submission in React.
 - Did some final touches to improve the user experience.
-- Setup Alternate domain for CloudFront Distribution to https://vishalkumar.us
 - Implemented Automatic Deployment to S3 and CloudFront Distribution invalidatoin using GitHub Actions.

 - Run `npm run deploy` to deploy website after any changes locally.